GroupBuyingSite/gbs-addon-ios-passbook/readme.txt

 * PHP [ZIP Support](http://php.net/manual/en/book.zip.php) (May be installed by default)
 * Access to filesystem (Script must be able to create temporary folders)

+## Installation
+1. Upload and activate plugin.
+2. Go to Group Buying > General Options, scroll to bottom of page and check the box for Passbook Vouchers and then "save changes".

+## More Secure Setup

 ### Requesting the Pass Certificate
 1. Go to the [iOS Provisioning portal](https://developer.apple.com/ios/manage/passtypeids/ios/manage)
 2. Create a new Pass Type ID